SiliconStudio/xenko/README.md

 ## License

-Before starting downloading, using or contributing to Xenko, please read the below license agreements carefully.
+Before downloading, using or contributing to Xenko, please read the license agreements below carefully.

-By downloading or using files in this repository, you affirm that you have read, understood and agreed to the below terms.
+By downloading or using files in this repository, you affirm that you have read, understood and agreed to the terms below.
 * [End User License Agreement](LICENSE.md)
 * [Contribution License Agreement](doc/ContributorLicenseAgreement.md)

 ## Documentation

-You can find explanations and information about Xenko in the following sites:
+You can find explanations and information about Xenko on the following sites:
 * [Xenko Manual](http://doc.xenko.com/latest/manual)
 * [API Reference](http://doc.xenko.com/latest/api/SiliconStudio.Assets.html)
 * [Release Notes](http://doc.xenko.com/latest/manual)